celestiaorg/docs/developers/blobstreamx-offchain.md

 ```

 Note the Celestia-specific structures in the header such as the `Namespace` and
-the BlobstreamX-specific structure called the `Span`.
+the Blobstream X-specific structure called the `Span`.
 The goal of these
 structures are to locate the data in the Celestia block so that we can prove
-that data's inclusion via BlobstreamX if needed.
+that data's inclusion via Blobstream X if needed.
 Read more in the
 [namespace specifications](https://celestiaorg.github.io/celestia-app/specs/namespace.html),
 and you can think of this like a chain ID.
 Learn more
 [information about `shares`](https://celestiaorg.github.io/celestia-app/specs/shares.html),